JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Next Steps

 Dynamic libraries are the main ways to use Kotlin code from existing programs.
-You may use them to share your code with many platforms or languages, including JVM, [Python](https://github.com/JetBrains/kotlin-native/blob/master/samples/python_extension/src/main/c/kotlin_bridge.c), iOS, Android, and others.
+We may use them to share our code with many platforms or languages, including JVM, [Python](https://github.com/JetBrains/kotlin-native/blob/master/samples/python_extension/src/main/c/kotlin_bridge.c), iOS, Android, and others.

 Kotlin/Native also has tight integration with Objective-C and Swift.
-You may want to check out the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial.
+It is covered in the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial.